 Further information

 For assistance with your workplace matters, Members of Ai Group can contact us or call our Workplace Advice Line on 1300 55 66 77 for further information.
+Ai Group offers a range of learning and development programs to bring out the best in employees on their leadership journey.
+Ai Group offers 'Managing remote teams' to help build leadership competency in this area.

 Join Ai Group today!

-Take advantage of more than 140 years of experience actively solving Members’ workplace issues and representing their interests at the highest levels of national and state government.
+Take advantage of more than 150 years of experience actively solving Members’ workplace issues and representing their interests at the highest levels of national and state government.
 Being a Member of Ai Group makes good business sense.

-Call us on 1300 55 66 77 or visit our Why join page to sign up for a consultation with one of our member representatives.
+Download our Member Services Guide to see what Ai Group can offer your organisation and why you should join and call us on 1300 55 66 77 or visit our Why join page to sign up for a consultation with one of our member representatives.

 Georgina Pacor